Simon Katz

-Simon Katz (born 16 May 1971) is an English songwriter and multi-instrumentalist, best known for his work with the band Jamiroquai from 1995 to 2000.
+Simon Katz (born 16 May 1971) is an English songwriter and multi-instrumentalist, best known for his work with the bands Jamiroquai and Gorillaz.
 Katz has been nominated for 2 Grammy Awards and was a recipient of the Grammy Award for Best Pop Performance by a Duo Or Group With Vocal for Jamiroquai's "Virtual Insanity" in 1997, and the Ivor Novello Award for Outstanding Song Collection with Jamiroquai in 1999.

 Career

 Jamiroquai, 1995–2000

 Katz joined Jamiroquai in 1995, remaining as a member until 2000.
 He was the band's guitarist on Travelling Without Moving (1996), which won a Grammy Award and four MTV Video Music Awards, and its follow-up, Synkronized (1999).

 Gorillaz, 2001–2002

 In 2001, Katz joined Damon Albarn's group Gorillaz, an animated quartet with actual musicians providing the voice and instruments for the animated "band members."
 During live performances and on the 2002 remix album Laika Come Home, he played guitar as the character of Noodle, a 14-year-old Japanese schoolgirl and guitar prodigy.
 Katz was featured in the 2008 film Bananaz, which documents the development of the Gorillaz band from 2000 to 2006.

 For Mali Music, Albarn's project exploring the music of West Africa, Katz performed with Albarn in Mali alongside kora player Toumani Diabaté and guitarist Afel Bocoum.